ellacrity/recoil-vscodium-theme/README.md

 ### Contributors Needed

 Incremental support for more and more languages will be added over time.
 There is currently only a single contributor (myself), and I have a have many things going on right now, so I could really use help maintaining this extension.

 If you would like to see something added, please consider [contributing to the project](#contributing).

-Language support is in the works for [`Go`][golang], and [`Zig`][zig] will likely follow soon after that.

 ## Installation

 This extension can be found on [Open VSX][open-vsx].
 This option is the easiest and most straightforward.
 [Install the extension](#open-vsx), enable it and you should be all set.
 From there, you may customize the theme as you see fit.

 To build the project from source, please see: [Building from Source](#building-from-source).